Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 Shortform Summary

-They have exercises across the summary…
+And they always have exercises across the summary…

 Here’s how Shortform’s summary of Antifragile appears on the mobile app…